 Treating childhood facial trauma is successful when psychological and physical development are at the heart of decisions, for complex trauma and common issues.

 Nose fractures are a prevalent childhood injury.
 As with other paediatric fractures, elasticity of the bone and quick healing can make them seem minor, they may be but not always.

-Oral & maxillofacial surgeons need to understand the impact of trauma on developing bone structure and dentition.
+Facial surgeons need to understand the impact of trauma on developing bone structure and dentition.
 They naturally treat the injury, whilst thinking a few years ahead, or decades ahead.

-Care At Our Clinic
+Treatment At Our Clinic

 Childhood trauma patients are seen by a leading maxillofacial consultant.
 They are there to provide solutions and understand the level of concern facial injury can bring, for children, or their families.

 All the time you need to understand and discuss conditions, or treatment will be available.
 In depth diagnosis leads to the creation of a detailed treatment plan, which all are involved in.